awanyonyi/quick-read-school-library/API_SETUP.md

 ### CORS Issues
 If you see CORS-related errors:
 1. The API server includes CORS middleware by default
-2. Make sure you're accessing the frontend from `http://localhost:8080`
+2. Make sure you're accessing the frontend from `http://localhost:5173`
 3. The API server runs on `http://localhost:3001`

+### Admin Authentication Issues
+If you encounter admin login problems:
+1. Verify default credentials: `Maryland_library` / `***Sheila_library***`
+2. Ensure admin setup script has been run: `npm run setup-admin-security`
+3. Check API server is running on port 3001
+4. Verify JWT_SECRET is set in environment variables
+5. See [ADMIN_LOGIN_SETUP.md](../ADMIN_LOGIN_SETUP.md) for detailed troubleshooting

 ## 🔒 Security Notes